croesnick/toniebox-audio-match/README.md

 This is a fork of @croesnick toniebox-audio-match.
 I moved the original functionality of @croesnick repo to /audiobooks when launching the app.
 Instead the root url launches a site where you can update the content of your creative tonies by quickly deleting and uploading files from your PC.

+It allows easy audio grabbing from youtube via integration with yt-dlp using a textbox you can paste a youtube link into.
+The file is then automatically added to your local files ready for upload to the tonie.

 Your easy management solution for your [creative tonies](https://tonies.com).

 ![Example](sample.png)